-A Fitting Media: Visuals appeal to the mind and emphasize a message an ad is trying to pass.
+Fitting Media: Visuals appeal to the mind and highlight the ad’s message .

-- Never create an ad without accompanying media but, more importantly, a relative media.
-The media can either be a picture.
-Group of pictures or a video.
-Do not just add a picture or video for the sake of adding; it should be relative to the message or describe the content of the ad.
+- Never create an ad without accompanying media.
+More importantly, a relative media.
+It can be a picture, a group of them, or a video.
+Don’t just add a visual for the sake of it – it should be relative to the message or describe the ad’s content.

-- A Definitive Call to Action: using definitive phrases as your call to action button is usually effective.
-Please don’t leave them with a choice of words that would imply thinking.
-Use words like “shop now,” “Book Now,” “Learn More,” or “Send a Message” this should be dependent on what action you would want your audience to take.
+- A Definitive Call to Action: using definitive phrases as a call-to-action button is mostly effective.
+Please, don’t leave them with a choice of words that implies thinking.
+Use words like “Shop Now,” “Book Now,” “Learn More,” or “Send a Message” – this depends on the action you want your audience to take.

-After creating a good lead, the final step is to ensure that your lead converts.
-Without a good lead and a definitive call to action, your audience won’t be convinced to make a buying decision.
-Here is how you can enhance the conversion process
+After getting a good lead, the final step is to ensure that it converts.
+Without a good lead and a definitive call to action, your audience won’t buy.
+Here’s how to enhance the conversion process:

-- A detailed Landing Page: If your ad is captivating enough, your audience will click to connect to your landing page.
-This would mean that you’ve done a good job thus far and just a step away from converting.
-A landing page should contain more detailed information or description about your ad: enough information to answer any question your leads may have.
-Your landing page should also have a contact form that will enable you to retarget interested leads.
+- A Detailed Landing Page: If your ad is captivating, your audience will view your landing page.
+That’s a good job done thus far – you’re just a step away from converting.
+A landing page should contain more detailed information on your ad: answers to any questions your leads may have.
+Your landing page should also have a contact form that enables you to retarget the interested.

-- An Irresistible Offer: Always have a realistic but catching offer.
-It could be a discount, a gift, a bonus, a return policy or a warranty, there could be more, but certainly, you seldom go wrong with a good offer.
-Your offer is the hook; it makes your lead convinced.
-Imagine that you are selling a weight loss supplement, and you need to convince your audience that your product is efficacious.
-You could simply add a money-back guarantee something like, “if you don’t get results in 3 months, call us and we would refund you with an extra for the stress.”
-This may be your magic wand, with more people feeling convinced to try out your supplement.
-Importantly you must be sincere and ready to see through whatever offer you throw out.
+- An Irresistible Offer: Always have a realistic, but catching offer.
+A discount, gift, bonus, return policy or warranty – there could be more; certainly, you can’t go wrong with a good offer.
+It’s the hook, it convinces your lead.
+Imagine that you’re selling a weight loss supplement, and you need to convince your audience that it works.
+You could simply add a money-back guarantee: something like, “if you don’t get results in 3 months, call us and we’ll refund you for the stress.”
+This can be your magic wand, with more people convinced to try out your supplement.
+Be sincere and ready to withstand whatever offer you throw out.

-- Retargeting: This implies using available or former data and information to run subsequent ads.
-You can do this by using Facebook ads analytics or google analytics on your landing page or website to retarget people who had shown interest in your ads in the past.
-So please don’t joke with your analytics and always consult them.
-It could be your goldmine.
+- Retargeting: This implies using available or former data to run all subsequent ads.
+You can do this by using Facebook ads analytics or Google analytics on your landing page or website to retarget people who had shown interest in your ads before.
+So, please, take your analytics seriously and always refer to it.
+This could be your goldmine.

-Running a successful ad that converts is not a stroke of luck but an intentional process.
+Running a successful ad that converts is not a stroke of luck, but an intentional process.
 All you have to do is have the right knowledge and apply it; you’ll be glad you did.
-Importantly every point in this guide is interdependent of each other, so to get good results, you must apply to follow through and not partly.
+Every point in this guide depends on the other – so, to get good results, apply it altogether, not partly.